Rosa-Lavelle-Hill/palma-ml-open/README.md

-# palma-ml-open
-How the Predictors of Math Achievement Change over Time: A Longitudinal Machine Learning Approach
+# How the Predictors of Math Achievement Change over Time: A Longitudinal Machine Learning Approach

 Note that this repository, does not include any data files.
 Datafiles can be granted upon reasonable request to the authors.